 Unfortunately they did not finish the race, although its sister aircraft came first and third which proved the soundness of the concept.
 Black Magic did establish a record for the fastest time from England to Baghdad – not bad for its first competitive flight done in one hop.

-“Black Magic” was eventually transferred to Portugal and for many years the aircraft was simply “lost”, only to be rediscovered after more than 40 years of neglect and obscurity.
+“Black Magic” was eventually sold to the Portuguese Government, registered as CS-AAJ “Salazar” and for many years the aircraft was simply “lost”, only to be rediscovered after more than 40 years of neglect and obscurity.
 The aircraft existed in a sorry state of repair and now deserves to be rebuilt and flown.
 It is part of the national aviation heritage.

 We have discovered that in 1936 Amy Johnson was attempting to buy “Black Magic” / “Salazar” from the Portugese authorities for a ‘Johannesburg Race’.
 This exciting information has come to us via letters Amy had written to Lord Swinton and Colonel Jellicoe, seeking their assistance.
 Copies of the letters were sent to us by the RAF museum (for which we are grateful).
 Obviously Amy was unable to re-purchase Black Magic, but we wonder how close she came to obtaining it.
 We do know that the original asking price by the Portugese was excessive.
 Can anyone shed some light on this?
 We are wondering if there are records and further correspondence held by the families of Lord Swinton and Colonel Jellicoe.
 Can anybody help us trace the descendents of either?